Enhancing Kinematic Performances of Soft Continuum Robots for Magnetic Actuation: Application of the Optimization Framework to Magnetic Actuation

-Observed that the condition trivially holds when $\mc{J}_{\bs\theta}=0$.
-However, the collapse of immersion Jacobian results in a degenerate configuration.
-That is, the embedded magnets may have merged or be unable to generate torques.
 Since $\mc{J}_{\bs\theta}$ contains complex Hessian terms, we first derive a tractable approximation to facilitate further analysis. \begin{lemma} Suppose the inequality condition in Theorem~\ref{thm:solunique} holds.
 Then the immersion Jacobian admits the expansion

 where the remainder term $\epsilon$ is bounded above as